prbjkp/prbjkp/README.md

 - 💞️ I’m looking to collaborate on noting for now
 - 📫 How to reach me: idk
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: most definitivly the best fisher ever
+- ⚡ Fun fact: most definitivly the best fisher ever (im not)
+- I would like some assistance on my website please

 <!---
 prbjkp/prbjkp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.